Nrj27/CodeClause_WineQualityPrediction/README.md

 ## Dataset

 The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/rajyellow46/wine-quality).
 It contains information about various physicochemical properties of wine and its corresponding quality rating given by experts.
-The dataset has 11 input features and 1 output feature (quality rating) with 4898 instances.

 ## Dependencies